IshaanAdarsh/Postgres-extension-tutorial/SGML/Procedural-language.md

 # Extension is relocatable
 relocatable = true
 ```

 - For more detailed information on Control Files, you can refer to the [PostgreSQL documentation on Control Files](https://www.postgresql.org/docs/current/extend-extensions.html#id-1.8.3.20.11).

 ### Step 4: Create the Makefile:

-Create a file named "Makefile" in the "pg_plpgsql_ext" directory with the following content:
+- Create a Makefile in the "pg_plpgsql_ext" directory with the following content:

 ```makefile
 # Makefile for pg_plpgsql_ext